xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 5 A Reference for Flex Specifications.md

 ### Definition Section

-The definition section can include options, the literal block, definitions, start conditions, and translations.
-(There is a section on each in this reference.)
-Lines that start with whitespace are copied verbatim to the C file.
+The definition section can include options, the literal block, definitions, start conditions, and translations. ~~(There is a section on each in this reference.)~~ Lines that start with whitespace are copied verbatim to the C file.
 Typically this is used to include comments enclosed in `/*` and `*/`, preceded by whitespace.

 ### Rules Section

 The rules section contains pattern lines and C code.
 Lines that start with whitespace, or material enclosed in `%{` and `%}`, are C code that is copied verbatim to `yylex()`.
 C code at the beginning of the rules section will be at the beginning of `yylex()` and can include declarations of variables used in the scanner, and code to run each time `yylex()` is called.
 C code lines are copied verbatim to the generated C file.
 Lines at the beginning of the rules section are placed near the beginning of the generated `yylex()` function and should be declarations of variables used by code associated with the patterns and initialization code for the scanner.
 C code lines anywhere else should contain only comments, since it’s unpredictable where in the scanner they’ll be.
 (This is how you put comments in the rules section outside of actions.)

-A line that starts with anything else is a pattern line.
+A line that starts with anything else is a **pattern line**.
 Pattern lines contain a pattern followed by some whitespace and C code to execute when the input matches the pattern.
 If the C code is more than one statement or spans multiple lines, it must be enclosed in braces (`{}` or `%{%}`).

 When a flex scanner runs, it matches the input against the patterns in the rules section.
-Every time it finds a match (the matched input is called a token), it executes the C code associated with that pattern.
+Every time it finds a match (the matched input is called a **token**), it executes the C code associated with that pattern.
 If a pattern is followed by a single vertical bar, instead of C code, the pattern uses the same C code as the next pattern in the file.
-When an input character matches no pattern, the lexer acts as though it matched a pattern whose code is ECHO;, which writes a copy of the token to the output.
+When an input character matches no pattern, the lexer acts as though it matched a pattern whose code is `ECHO;`, which writes a copy of the token to the output.

 ### User Subroutines